antiwork/helper/content/docs/development/overview.md

+---
-# Helper Codebase Architecture Overview
+title: Codebase Overview
+---

 This document provides a high-level overview of the Helper codebase architecture, designed to help new developers understand the structure and contribute effectively.
 It covers key components, their interactions, and important concepts to grasp.